 2. The IRP could theoretically be made applicable to SOs & ACs, by amending bylaws significantly, but it might face other challenges.
 For example, SO/ACs are not legal entities, and would need to have legal standing to be called into account under an IRP.
 There would be additional substantive issues to be dealt with, including which actions or inactions of SO/ACs could be challenged in the IRP.
 Such substantive non-technical matters would increase the complexity of such a Bylaws change, although this complexity alone is not a definitive reason to forgo use of IRP against SOs and ACs.

 3. The IRP should not be made to apply to SO & AC activities, because it is complex and expensive, and there are easier alternative ways to challenge an AC or SO action or inaction, such as an Ombudsman complaint.
-IRPs do not render monetary judgement.
+IRPs do not render monetary judgment.
 But when the panel awards costs, it can escalate and SO/AC might not have a budget to cover such costs.

-Therefore, our group’s conclusion is that the IRP should not be made applicable to SO & AC activities.
+Therefore, our group’s conclusion is that the IRP should not be made applicable to activities of SO/AC/Subgroups.